 Non U.S. Citizens who enroll in the Master of Science program are advised that they may be required to maintain continuous enrollment while at NTPS in order to satisfy United States Visa and immigration requirements.

-The National Test Pilot School (NTPS), through its academic and research unit, the National Flight Institute (NFTI), offers Master of Science degrees in Flight Test Engineering (MSFTE) and Flight Test and Evaluation (MSFT&E).
-Upon successful completion of the course of study at NFTI, students who have an undergraduate degree from an ABET or equivalent university program are eligible to receive the MSFTE degree.
+The National Test Pilot School (NTPS) is an accredited institution of higher education and offers Master of Science degrees in Flight Test Engineering (MSFTE) and Flight Test and Evaluation (MSFT&E).
+Upon successful completion of the course of study, students who have an undergraduate degree from an ABET or equivalent university program are eligible to receive the MSFTE degree.
 Students with other technical backgrounds will be awarded the MSFT&E degree.
 In addition to graduating with a master’s degree, students who complete all the master’s degree modules’ academics and laboratory exercises in each specialization (Systems or P&FQ) will be awarded a Certificate from NTPS attesting to their qualifications for flight test crew duties as a Test Pilot or Flight Test Engineer in that specialization.

 Within a few years of graduation, NTPS Master of Science in Flight Test Engineering alumni can be expected to: